jayrajroshan/Articles/PoA.md

     mkdir 1node 2node gen boot

 First we want to create some accounts which we will use to interact with the network.
+Since we are using PoA, we'll need some accounts which are allowed to sign initially.
 We will create an account in Node 1 and store all the data for that account in folder 1node and another in Node 2 and the store the data in 2node.
 We will use geth to make the account.
 In the terminal, enter:

     geth --datadir /your-directory/blockchain/data/1node account new